 Best for All-Mountain Freestyle Riding: Rome Ravine at Amazon

-Best for Rails, Jibs, and Jumps: Salomon Huck Knife at Amazon
+Best for Rails, Jibs, and Jumps: Salomon Huck Knife at Salomon

 "A snowboard that inherits the kick of a skateboard."

-Best for Beginners: Lib Tech Skate Banana at Zumiez
+Best for Beginners: Lib Tech Skate Banana at The House

 "Ideal for riders looking to up their game across the mountain, parks, and pipes."

-Best for High Jumps: Arbor Westmark Camber at Amazon
+Best for High Jumps: Arbor Westmark Rocker at Getboards Ride Shop

 "Helps increase the surface area for when you leave and come back from the snow."